 - 1. The drawing above does not show other components mounted to the I/O panel.
 Be careful not to disconect any other component leads. - 2.
-Conduit must be properly grounded, and in compliance with the national wiring rules of the country where installed.
-See Appendix G for details. - 3.
+Conduit must be properly grounded, and in compliance with the national wiring rules of the country where installed. - 3.
 Use copper or aluminum conductors only. - 4.
 On 120 Vac input, connect the neutral leg to the terminal L2.